Research Institute for Sustainability Helmholtz Centre Potsdam

 Transformative research for sustainable development at RIFS

 The Research Institute for Sustainability (RIFS) is committed to advancing these goals.
 Our research and consultancy activities generate knowledge that supports the transformation towards a sustainable society.
 RIFS also aspires to undertake transformative research in support of efforts to achieve the Sustainable Development Goals.
 RIFS research projects study the natural and ecological foundations of sustainable ways of living and examine the complex interactions of the Sustainable Development Goals and how these goals can be achieved within the complex political, economic and cultural contexts of modern societies.
 To name one example, we conduct research aimed at understanding how certain pollutants enter the atmosphere and how their emissions can be effectively reduced.
 Building on these findings, RIFS researchers consider how the available technical options and political steering mechanisms could be used more effectively to improve air quality without incurring unintended negative consequences for the environment or society.
-Applying this approach, the Institute’s research areas engage with some of the key challenges of sustainable development.
+Applying this approach, the Institute’s research groups engage with some of the key challenges of sustainable development.
 For example: How can we ensure that transitions to low-carbon energy systems are fair?
 What opportunities does the coal exit harbour for the transformation and revitalization of coal-mining regions?
-How can we create new and sustainable mobility systems.
+How can we create new and sustainable mobility systems?

 Our definition of sustainability